iMontouch/eyemon_games/minecraft/enigmatica2normal/README.md

 When attached in this way you can stop the server, edit the configuration under your attached ``/path/on/host`` and start the server again with `docker start CONTAINERID` to pick up the new configuration.

 ## Server Console
-docker exec -i mc rcon-cli
+docker exec -i enigmatica2normal /rcon-cli --port 25575 --password 1337 say hello

 ## Server configuration